-You need two (2) coats of wood stain for most surfaces.
+You need two (2) wood coats for most surfaces.
 Wood stain penetrates a surface to stick, so you can only apply as much as the material can absorb.

-Why Does The Number Of Coats Matter For Wood Stain?
+Why Does The Number Of Coats Matter For Stain?

-The number of coats matter for wood stain because they determine the quality, durability, and coverage of the finish.
+The number of wood stain coats matters as it determines the quality, durability, and coverage of the finish.

 The finish will be bright, durable, and properly cover a surface if you add enough coats.
 But, the vibrancy will be dull, the finish won’t be durable and it won’t properly cover a surface if you don’t add enough coatings.